yeshavyas27/SER/README.md

 # SER
-Speech Emotion Recognition on TESS dataset
+Speech Emotion Recognition on audio data using classical ML and CNN 1D.